-Sarah is a Senior Lecturer in Biomedical and Clinical Sciences at the University of Exeter who utilises unique cohorts of type 1 diabetes patient pancreas samples to develop a clearer understanding of the disease processes by which beta cells are targeted and destroyed.
+Sarah is an Associate Professor in Cellular Biomedicine at the University of Exeter who utilises unique cohorts of type 1 diabetes patient pancreas samples to develop a clearer understanding of the disease processes by which beta cells are targeted and destroyed.
 She has particular interests in the role that enteroviruses and anti-viral responses may play in the disease and how age of diagnosis may impact on diabetes.
 She is a passionate advocate of Team Science and enjoys working together with numerous national and international colleagues to better understand this disease.

 Sandra Singleton - Blackpool

 Sandra has worked as a children and young people’s diabetes specialist nurse for over 20 years and is the diabetes team leader in Blackpool teaching hospital.
 She is experienced in partnership working, resources development and research.
 She was the lead in the National Individualised Health Care Plan and the E-Learning School programme.
 She has presented at national meetings and conferences.